Thanks for barring her: Digvijaya on Sadhvi Pragya

 "It is natural when the BJP fields (a person) accused of terrorism and those (who) indulge in the politics of communal hatred.
 It would be better had the nomination of such candidates was cancelled for safeguarding the ideals of democratic values," he tweeted.

-While Thakur herself could not be contacted for reaction, Madhya Pradesh BJP spokesperson Rajnish Agrawal said his party follows the Election Commission's decisions.
+While Thakur herself could not be contacted for reaction, Madhya Pradesh BJP spokesperson Rajnish Agrawal said his party follows the EC's decisions.

 It will, nevertheless, study the order and take a call on whether it should be challenged, he said.